TheLazyFerret/interpreter-rs/README.md

 # interpreter-rs

 Very simple interpreter made in rust.
-Inspired in assembly, though not being a simulator.
+Inspired by assembly (specially mips32), though not being a simulator.

 ## Usage
 The program will read a file and run the instructions imperatively.
 If during the execution of an instruction there is an error, the program will stop its execution.